1. What is the International Food Information Council Foundation?

 12. How does the International Food Information Council Foundation work with experts?

-One of our greatest strengths is our deep and extensive network of more than 350 credentialed experts in food safety, health and nutrition.
+One of our greatest strengths is our deep and extensive network of more than 400+ credentialed experts in food safety, health, and nutrition.
 Many of these experts are based at universities and all are accomplished in their fields.
-We rely on these experts to review the accuracy and context of our educational materials, help us understand emerging issues, participate in Web casts and speak at conferences around the world.
+We rely on these experts to review the accuracy and context of our educational materials, help us understand emerging issues, participate in webcasts, and speak at conferences around the world.

 In addition, when reporters contact us seeking information, we often refer them to relevant experts who can help inform the public at large.
 We have no control over whether or not experts respond to the reporters who reach out to them.
 Similarly, we do not approve their remarks or have control over what these experts say.
 We never ask experts to speak in support of any company, product, brand or industry.
 We do not pay experts for media interviews.